opengd/uusma-processing/README.md

     }
 }
 ```
-Almost the same as a piece file it just use named blocks instead of a time value.
+Almost the same as a piece file - it just uses named blocks instead of a time value.

 To use it a piece file you do like this:
 ```javascript